stonemjs/docs/src/docs/essentials/incoming-event.md

 - `@stone-js/aws-lambda-http-adapter` (Lambda HTTP functions)
 - Any custom HTTP adapter you implement

-It is designed to encapsulate everything about an incoming HTTP request in a platform-agnostic and feature-rich way — without ever dealing directly with raw HTTP request objects.
+It is designed to encapsulate everything about an incoming HTTP request in a platform-agnostic and feature-rich way, without ever dealing directly with raw HTTP request objects.

 It includes everything from `IncomingEvent` and `IncomingBrowserEvent`, and expands it to support HTTP-specific semantics like methods, headers, request bodies, uploaded files, content negotiation, and caching headers.